adityaarakal/instant-express-manager/docs/HOOKS_STATUS.md

 The hooks were **correctly blocking commits** initially because there were **138 lint errors and 3 warnings** in the codebase.
 This was the **expected behavior** - hooks are enforcing code quality.

 **Status**: ✅ **ALL PRODUCTION CODE ERRORS FIXED - HOOKS PASSING**
+- Fixed all TypeScript compilation errors in production code
-- Fixed 126 critical errors (reduced from 138 to 2 warnings only)
+- Fixed all ESLint errors in production code
-- Fixed all production code issues:
+- Fixed production code issues:
   - ✅ Removed unused imports across all components
   - ✅ Fixed React Hooks issues (conditional hooks, missing dependencies)
   - ✅ Fixed lexical declarations in case blocks (wrapped in blocks)